Sedan at the 2016 Chicago Auto Show

-Americans will buy more than 14 million vehicles this year.
-The most popular type is the sedan.
+Americans will buy more than 16 million vehicles this year.
+One of the most popular types is the sedan.
 As the name implies, the sedan has four doors and a traditional trunk.
 Most are front-wheel drive, although a few are rear-wheel drive and/or all-wheel drive.
 Six-cylinder engines are the norm, but don’t be surprised to see a four-cylinder in a small size sedan or a more powerful V8 option in a larger sedan.

 Sedans come in four sizes.
 Subcompact, Compact, Midsize, and Large.
 Prices generally rise as the car grows larger.

 Subcompact Cars.
-Growing in popularity thanks to rising fuel costs, subcompact cars are the smallest and most fuel-efficient of the family sedans.
+Growing in popularity thanks to rising CAFE standards, subcompact cars are the smallest and most fuel-efficient of the family sedans.
 They generally have small rear seats and modest trunks.
 Almost all subcompact cars have four-cylinder engines and front-wheel drive.

 Compact Car.
 Extremely popular in Europe, compact cars are finally catching on in the United States.
 Compacts have adequate-sized rear seats and fairly large trunks.
-Most come with four-cylinder engines, but a more-powerful V6 is almost always an option.
+Most come with four-cylinder engines, but a more-powerful V6 or turbocharged four is almost always an option.
 Front-drive is king in this class.

 Midsize Cars.
 The largest and most popular type of family sedan in the U.S. market.
 Midsize cars have adult-size rear seats and roomy trunks.
 This class features vehicles like the Chevrolet Malibu, Honda Accord, Nissan Altima, and Toyota Camry.
 Almost all come with either four- or six-cylinder engines.